sanand0/til/til.md

 ## Oct 2025

+- 15 Nov 2025.
+Windows 11 got some _very_ practical updates.
+Notepad now supports Markdown preview natively.
+MS Paint has an opacity filter.
+Microsoft Copilot can share screens and speak/listen.
+- 14 Nov 2025.
+Things I learn when Ubuntu drivers crashed on my laptop:
+  - The [SG.GS Ubuntu ISO mirror](http://mirror.sg.gs/ubuntu-releases/24.04.3/ubuntu-24.04.3-desktop-amd64.iso) is a _lot_ faster than the [official Ubuntu ISO download](https://releases.ubuntu.com/24.04.3/ubuntu-24.04.3-desktop-amd64.iso) (5 min vs 12 hours).
+  - [Rufus](https://rufus.ie/en/) and [balenaEtcher](https://www.balena.io/etcher/) are the de facto tools for bootable USB drives from ISO.
+- 13 Nov 2025.
+[FLIP animation](https://css-tricks.com/animating-layouts-with-the-flip-technique/) is an efficient animation technique.
+  - Capture the First position
+  - Apply the Last position (changing position, size, rotation, etc.)
+  - Invert, i.e. apply just the `transform` that'll move it back to the First position
+  - Plan the animation.
+This _only_ needs to change transform, hence no DOM reflow.
+- 12 Nov 2025.
+When to quit vs persist. [#](https://claude.ai/chat/8e9252da-6186-4876-be2e-d81c27a2cc7d) [#](https://chatgpt.com/c/6911a446-6018-8320-aed7-808be506d4e6)
+  1. Do stats/signals support positive outcome?
+QUIT if not.
+  2. Crossed any limits you set for yourself?
+QUIT if so.
+(Run pre-mortems to find these stats/signals and limits.)
+  3. Is the decision hard to reverse AND uncertainty high?
+QUIT if so.
+Else you can experiment cheaply.
+(Create reversibility.)
+  4. Are youI continuing because of past effort or pride?
+QUIT if so.
+(Set review cadence.)
+  5. Is there a better alternative?
+SWITCH if so.
+(Get outside help.)
+- 10 Nov 2025.
+For the first time in history, Russian troops surrendered to a wheeled drone that carried 138 pounds of explosives - [Washington Post](https://www.washingtonpost.com/world/2025/10/20/ukraine-russia-battlefield-land-drones).
+  Given the cost and accessibility of drones, I guess drone terrorist attacks will soon emerge.
+- 10 Nov 2025.
+HTML + JS apps will last longer than server-side apps and it makes sense to write more of those.
+For essential back-end services, keep them generic.
+Specific services layers I see are:
+  - Auth (e.g. Google Auth, Auth0, Supabase, ...)
+  - Storage (e.g. Supabase, Firebase)
+  - LLMs (e.g. OpenAI, Claude, OpenRouter)
+  - Communications (e.g. EmailJS)
+  - ... #TODO Extend with LLMs
+- 10 Nov 2025. https://gistpreview.github.io/ is an unofficial GIST preview tool.
+It accepts a `?GIST_ID` and displays the gist as a standalone HTML page.
+[Simon Willison](https://simonwillison.net/2025/Oct/23/claude-code-for-web-video/)
+- 10 Nov 2025.
+[XSLT is deprecated in Chrome](https://developer.chrome.com/docs/web-platform/deprecating-xslt).
+So the [`<script>` tag in XML](https://jakearchibald.com/2025/making-xml-human-readable-without-xslt/) will become the new way of rendering RSS/Atom.
+This is one of the rare "break-the-web" changes from browsers.
+[Simon Willison](https://simonwillison.net/2025/Nov/5/removing-xslt/)
+- 10 Nov 2025.
+"India has _absurdly_ low internal migration - around 9% annual migration rate versus 25-30% in China or the US.
+Not because people don't want to move, but because the cost of moving is artificially massive.
+You lose your ration card, state entitlements, kids' school continuity, voting rights, ..." [#](https://claude.ai/chat/b7f7ceb9-67fe-4b42-af53-69bb9bbf1fae)
+- 10 Nov 2025.
+Rolf Dobelli's [The Not To-Do List](https://www.goodreads.com/book/show/222216333-the-not-to-do-list) is a good application of inversion.
+Also, the chapter titles themselves explain most of the message, which is very helpful.
+Just thinking about any of these can be a useful path to improvement.
+  1. Let things fall apart
+  2. Feed your weaker self
+  3. Be unreliable
+  4. Be an asshole
+  5. Have high expectations
+  6. Drift through the day
+  7. Mess up your marriage
+  8. Be a quitter
+  9. Be hypocritical
+  10. Cling to your bad habits
+  11. Set the wrong goals
+  12. Drink yourself miserable
+  13. Get involved in other people’s drama
+  14. Only learn from your own experience
+  15. Be hyperactive on social media
+  16. Indulge in road rage
+  17. Surround yourself with negative people
+  18. Micromanage your neighbours
+  19. Say yes to drugs
+  20. Get stuck in your career
+  21. Never be playful
+  22. Feel guilty
+  23. Practise ingratitude
+  24. Trust your banker
+  25. Be paranoid
+  26. Make other people feel unimportant
+  27. Live in the past
+  28. Listen to your inner voice
+  29. Expect rationality
+  30. Get nihilistic
+  31. Catastrophize
+  32. Consider money unimportant
+  33. Cultivate a victim mentality
+  34. Become a lapdog
+  35. Get rich quick, get smart quick
+  36. Ruminate
+  37. Trade your reputation for money
+  38. Never suffer
+  39. Let your emotions define you
+  40. Try to end it all
+  41. Marry the wrong person – and stay with them
+  42. Celebrate your resentment
+  43. Join a cult
+  44. Try to change people
+  45. Say everything you think
+  46. Spin multiple plates
+  47. Do only shallow work
+  48. Invite bad people into your life
+  49. Go where the competition is strong
+  50. Say yes to everything
+  51. Crowd your life with gadgets
+  52. Fall into the content trap
 - 08 Nov 2025.
 "But when an identity based belief was challenged, the brain responded as if under physical attack."
 [Why Engineers Can't Be Rational About Programming Languages](https://spf13.com/p/the-hidden-conversation/)
 - 08 Nov 2025.
 Notes from [How to build a cult](https://www.youtube.com/watch?v=I9Njb8Lw5Xc), Lulu Cheng, The Knowledge Project
   - Conviction is infectious.